ThinkIQ-Labs/SMIP2PIAF/vue-desktop/README.md

 # Running the Aveva Import / Export Tool from the Desktop

 This is a Vue+Electron App based on the process described here: [Building an app with Electron and Vue](https://blog.logrocket.com/building-app-electron-vue/).

-We can use almost all of the code we've written for the SM App.
-Only thing to add is code to pull an access token to a SMIP instance using an authenticator.
+Electron let's us run a web project in a local app, natively on Windows, Linux, or Mac.
+This gives us the ability to act independent of a SMIP instance and communicate via the SMIP's GraphQL API using  an authenticator.
+We use almost all of the code we've written for the SM App.

 The below steps will be needed to compile this project locally on your prefered platform.